dulfer/dsmr2mqtt/README.md

 ## Why?

-Running Home Assistant as container in a k8s cluster, reading the output of my smart utility meter is challenging if the controller  migrates the container to a node that doesn't have the P1 cable attached to its USB port.
+Running Home Assistant as container in a k8s cluster, reading the output of my smart utility meter is challenging if the container is migrated to a node that doesn't have the P1 cable attached to its USB ports.

-Not owning a '[SlimmeLezer](https://www.zuidwijk.com/product/slimmelezer/)', nor '[Smart Gateway](https://smartgateways.nl/' but just a P1 cable to read out my smart electricity meter, this weekend project was started to have the telegrams read from the meter and pushed to MQTT for Home Assistant to pick up and process.
-Regardless on which node it is running.
+Not owning a 'Slimme Meter' but just a P1 cable to read out my smart electricity meter, this project is started to have the telegrams read from the meter and pushed to MQTT for Home Assistant to pick up and process.
+Regardless on which nodew it is running.

 ## Docker